-I’m not much into writing about controversial topics.
+I am not much into writing about controversial topics.
 Honestly, anytime I’ve ever even touched on controversial topics the response usually unnerves me.
 I’m robbed of peace and distracted to the point where I’m not doing my home duties properly.
 So I steer clear.
-Easy enough?

 Despite many glowing (often short-term) trial reports after mulching annual vegetables in wood mulch, many are having experiences quite the opposite.
 Even though they follow all the rules for wood chip mulching.